 Every year, as hurricane season heats up, we start receiving questions about the insurance adjuster emergency license.
 There seems to be some confusion about what exactly this license is, what it does, and how to get it…so we wanted to offer an explanation.

-As a weather catastrophe unfolds, or sometimes even before it even occurs, state governments or governors will “declare a state of emergency.”
+As a weather catastrophe unfolds, or sometimes even before it occurs, state governments or governors will “declare a state of emergency.”
 This puts into effect a host of processes and actions to help an affected area deal with a disaster.
 The authorization was designed to speed assistance to communities in need – or remove the red tape that can sometimes hinder assistance.
 It may also position the state to seek federal assistance when the scope of the event exceeds the state’s resources.

 And within those state of emergency regulations, there is often a statute that lays out rules for offering emergency licenses to insurance claims adjusters if said emergency has caused a large amount of damage to property.

 While it can vary by state, the statute usually says something along the lines of “we are temporarily allowing ‘out-of-state’ and/or ‘not-licensed-in-our-state’ insurance claims adjusters to come in and assist us with the massive amount of insurance claims we are getting ready to have.
 During this emergency period, these adjusters do not have to take our test or have our license to operate in our state legally.”